 Second, the subsequence that follows a prior transition may be a consequence thereof.
 That is, the first transition may be the stepping-stone for a more profound transition lasting over a certain period.
-As we already argued in subsection 3.1, transitions are not necessarily instantaneous and may last for a period of time (Abbott 2009).4 In breaking down a change into single transitions, we may fail to describe the underlying dynamics of the trajectory (Shanahan 2000).
+As we already argued in Section 3.1, transitions are not necessarily instantaneous and may last for a period of time (Abbott 2009).4 In breaking down a change into single transitions, we may fail to describe the underlying dynamics of the trajectory (Shanahan 2000).
 By using subsequences, we implicitly consider the dynamics of change over a medium-term period-something that is more substantively meaningful in many applications.

-4.1.2 Subsequence Clustering
+4.1.2.
+Subsequence Clustering.
 Once all subsequences have been extracted, we cluster them by using SA to build a typology.
 The obtained ideal-typical subsequences summarized in clusters can be interpreted as typical changes along the trajectories that follow a transition between states.
 This step requires choosing a distance measure for comparing the sequences and a clustering algorithm.

 According to Studer and Ritschard (2016), the choice of a distance measure is a substantive one, which should be based on the performance of a distance in accounting for three dimensions: timing, duration (or spacing), and sequencing.
-Note that analyzing time since first transition is different from analyzing time understood as age for instance.
-So that if there is a substantive reason to focus more on timing or sequencing, the distance measure should reflect this interest.
-5
+Note that analyzing time since first transition is different from analyzing time understood as age, for instance.
+So if there is a substantive reason to focus more on timing or sequencing, the distance measure should reflect this interest.5 following each type of subsequences, departing from a given state.

-The standard sequence clustering procedure (Studer 2013) needs to be adjusted to generate meaningful distinctions for trajectories following a given spell.
-In the following MM analysis, we analyze the risk of following each type of subsequences, departing from a given state.
 A separate cluster analysis is conducted for each pool of subsequences that start with the same state (i.e., one of education, employment, or OE for our example application).
 In all studies that use a SA typology for subsequent analysis (either as an independent or dependent variable), the cluster quality should be sufficiently high to guarantee high within-cluster similarity (Studer 2013).
-Furthermore, we should ensure that within cluster heterogeneity is not linked to key factors such as the age at the start of the subsequence.
-In our specific case, we can expect a higher cluster quality since the subsequences are shorter than the whole sequences and probably show lower variation.
-Therefore, they are probably less complex to cluster.
+Furthermore, we should ensure that within cluster heterogeneity is not linked to key factors such as age at the start of the subsequence.
+In our specific case, we can expect a higher cluster quality since the subsequences are shorter than the whole sequence and probably show lower variation.
+For this reason, they are probably less complex to cluster.